Yarlermanden/AML/project/description.md

 ## Formalities
 As seen in the timeline, the project time is 15.11.-08.12., so roughly four weeks, where you have no lectures or other obligations for the course (except some rework of previous lectures/exercises if needed).
 However, the final report is due on 3rd of January 2023.
 The project work is done in groups of 2–4 people.
 The group formation happens via LearnIT, and you need to register as one group until 15.11.2022.
+As seen in the timeline, the project time is 11.11.-08.12., so roughly four weeks.
+  During this time you have no lectures or other mandatory exercises for the course, but the opportunity to discuss some rework of previous lectures/exercises (if needed) and the (optional) exercise sheet 10 during the exercise time on 15.11.

+However, the final report is due on 3rd of January 2023.
+The project work is done in groups of 2–4 people.
+The group formation happens via LearnIT, and you need to register as one group until 09./10.11.2022.

 You can start the project at any point earlier if this better fits your schedule (given your group and project are settled), but there will be no extensions for the mandatory group presentation or report submission.